Putting the 'role' back in role-playing games since 2002.

 Cutting diagonal movement's distance in a half isn't an unbreakable law.
 IMO, it's not a serious enough reason to refuse from grid-based system, which gives so many advantages.
 So, do you have any thoughts about fixing that "frustrating and nonsensical" problem?
 Does anyone else consider it frustrating?
 Speak your mind, people, good ideas are always appreciated.

-JaheiraRocks wrote:
+JaheiraRocks said:

 I like the grid style, but it could be made a little bit more subtle.